donnywarren/css-layout-flex-lab/README.md

 Super cool startup, Relaxr, wants you to build their landing page.
 The designers have handed you a basic [design file with instructions](design-specs.md) and the JPEG below to help you bring the blog to life.
 Submit the finished version for homework.

 ### Technical Requirements
-- Use Flexbox and / or Grid in your CSS to achieve a multi-column layout
+- Use Flexbox and / or Grid in your CSS to achieve a multi-column layout.
 - Follow the design guidelines established in the [specs](design-specs.md)
-- Make your page look as similar as you can to the design file.
+- Using CSS, make your page look as similar as you can to the design file.
+The HTML and content have been provided for you.

 #### Bonus
 - Add a hover effect to all the links using pseudo-classes